axibase/atsd-collectd-plugin/README.md

       done.

     - write_atsd
-      Sends data to Axibase Time-Series Database using TCP or UDP protocol, [see details](write_atsd.md)
+      Sends data to Axibase Time-Series Database (ATSD) server using TCP or UDP protocol.
+The transmitted data is in ATSD network commands form, [see details](write_atsd.md).

     - write_graphite
       Sends data to Carbon, the storage layer of Graphite using TCP or UDP.
 It